cjtim/SF314-55G-hackintosh/README.md

 ### Working <a name="working"></a>
 - Sound (speaker and headphone jack)
+  - Headphone and headset work via ComboJack and VerbStub.kext
 - Full QE/CI (accelerated graphics)
+- HDMI and DisplayPort with audio
 - Brightness control via setting
 - all USB-A 3.0 port including USB-C
 - Touchpad